mrcavalcanti/mosaicoo/docs/sources/developers/http_api/create-api-tokens-for-org.md

 }' http://localhost:3000/api/dashboards/db
 ```

-> **Note:** If you export a dashboard for sharing externally using the Share > Export menu in the Grafana UI, you cannot import that dashboard.
+> **Note:** If you export a dashboard for sharing externally using the Share > Export menu in the Mosaicoo UI, you cannot import that dashboard.
 Instead, click **View JSON** and save it to a file or fetch the JSON output through the API.